 The oral traditions of the Odinists are recorded in a set of books called the Eddas.
 Followers of this religion regard nature as the true manifestation of the divine and believe that man is inherently good.
 Since 1973, Odinism has experienced a revival of sorts, with the governments of Iceland, Denmark, and Norway having officially recognized Odinism.
 Groups of Odinists are also found throughout Europe, Australia, New Zealand, and North and South America.

 Those who embrace this religion are generally referred to as followers of Ásatrú (Nordic neo-paganism), though there are several branches (some of them extremist), including Wotanism, Wodenism, the Odin Brotherhood, the Odinic Rite and the Odinist Fellowship.
-The chief deity is Odin/Woten/Woden, the god of war, wisdom and death (who, interestingly, does not eat, but only drinks wine).
+The chief deity is Odin/Woten/Woden, the god of war, wisdom, and death.
 Odin is also called Alfadir (“All-father”) because he is the father of all gods.
 The pantheon of gods and goddesses in Odinism also includes Frigg, Odin’s wife and a goddess of marriage and fertility; Thor, the god of thunder; Loki, the unpredictable “trickster” god; Baldur, the god of light and purity; Tyr, the original god of war (later regarded as Odin’s son); and many others.

 Why not worship an actual, living God and thereby choose eternal life?
 Jesus said, “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die” (John 11:25-26).